rosskata/stock/README.md

-# stock : some Python experiments to scrape Yahoo! finance
+# stock : A Python experiment to scrape NASDAQ data and play with it
-Currently readig data for S&P500 from the CSV file.
-Known issues: some tickers are not recognized by Yahoo finance
-Dependencies:
-pandas_datareader
-csv
-datetime